M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Client-To-Server-Communication/index.md

 This technique can be used to execute code on the server rather than the client, which may be useful for reasons such as speed or security.

-<p class="note">Full source code for this sample is available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/Processes/ClientToServerCode">in our GitHub Samples and Libraries repository</a>.</p>
+Full source code for this sample is available <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/Processes/ClientToServerCode">in our GitHub Samples and Libraries repository</a>.
+{:.note}

 ## Creating the VBScript vault extension method